 When facing all of these options it can be difficult to make up your mind about which hair removal method is best for you.
 That’s why we’ve rounded up the pros and cons of each.

 Shaving is the most popular form of hair removal.
-It involves using a razor, of which there are many different kinds, to cut the hair as closely to the skin as possible.
+It involves using a razor, of which there are many different kinds, to cut the hair as close to the skin as possible.
 It’s estimated that approximately 94% of men in the United States shave their facial hair.
 This translates to about 143 million men.

 The global market for men’s razors alone is thought to be worth about $15billion each year.
 Impressive, right?